Rehabilitation Counselor Requirements in California: Choose your path to becoming a Rehabilitation Counselor in California

 CRC certification, unlike licensure, is not specific to a particular state.

 Licensing information is available from the California Board of Behavioral Sciences.
-The Board has provided a list of email contacts (http://www.bbs.ca.gov/contact.shtml).
+The Board provides a contact site (https://www.dca.ca.gov/webapps/bbs/contact.php).

 Information may change.
 Individuals can subscribe to receive updates (https://www.dca.ca.gov/webapps/bbs/subscribe.php).